wingsuitist/cline/fork-migration-plan.md

 - **Loop Prevention:** Track which properties were originally overridden to avoid circular updates
 - **Storage Type Awareness:** Handle different storage types (global state, workspace state, secrets) correctly
 - **Critical Timing:** Apply overrides after migrations but before webview creation
+- **Nested Property Tracking:** Track ALL nested paths within overridden objects to ensure updates to parent objects sync back when any child was overridden

 **Why This is Tricky:**
 - Must intercept all state update paths without creating infinite loops
 - Need to distinguish between user-initiated changes and system changes
 - Must handle nested objects and different storage backends consistently
 - Timing is critical - too early and migrations fail, too late and initial state is wrong
+- **Nested Property Challenge:** When a nested property like `autoApprovalSettings.maxRequests` is overridden, but the UI updates the entire `autoApprovalSettings` object, the system must recognize that the parent object update should sync back to settings.json

 **File: `package.json` - Add configuration property:**
 ```json